jorgeboucas/jorgeboucas.github.io/_posts/2019-03-09-raspberry-pi.markdown

 to your micro sd card.

 On your Mac, remove the micro sd card and insert it back in again.
-For making sure you will be able to connect over ssh to you raspberry pi you will need to
+For making sure you will be able to connect over ssh to your raspberry pi you will need to
 ```
 cd /Volumes/boot
 touch ssh